Nexmo/amazon-transcribe-call/README.md

-# Nexmo Voice API Call Transcription with Amazon Transcribe
+# Vonage Voice API Call Transcription with Amazon Transcribe

 This is example code for a [tutorial](https://developer.nexmo.com/use-cases/trancribe-amazon-api) that shows you how to transcribe a phone call automatically using the Amazon Transcribe API.
 You'll need two handsets with two different phone numbers to test this.

-It uses the Nexmo Voice API to initiate and record the call.
+It uses the Vonage Voice API to initiate and record the call.
 The call audio is created in your local `recordings` folder and uploaded to an S3 bucket.

 Amazon Cloudwatch triggers a serverless Lambda function when the transcription job has completed.
 Transcripts are created in S3 and downloaded to your application's `transcripts` folder.

-## Welcome to Nexmo
+## Welcome to Vonage

-If you're new to Nexmo, you can [sign up for a Nexmo account](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&amp;utm_medium=github&amp;utm_campaign=amazon-transcribe-call) and get some free credit to get you started.
+If you're new to Vonage, you can [sign up for a Vonage account](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&amp;utm_medium=github&amp;utm_campaign=amazon-transcribe-call) and get some free credit to get you started.

 ## Setup

-### Install the Nexmo CLI
+### Install the Vonage CLI

 Run the following at a terminal prompt to install the CLI and configure it with your `api_key` and `api_secret`, which you will find in the [Developer Dashboard](https://dashboard.nexmo.com):